thycotic/alm-docs/get-started/start-using/index.md

 # Start Using ALM

-Having set up a ALM Engine; integrated ALM with Secret Server and Active Directory; planned and created your ALM Groups, Roles, and Users; added Users to Groups; added Users and Groups to Roles, and built Workflow Templates capturing your organization’s approval processes, you are ready to start using ALM.
+Once you have installed the ALM engine and integrated with both Secret Server and Active Directory, you are ready to begin using ALM.
+[Administration](../../alm-admin) will walk you through creating users, groups, and workflows in ALM.

-* [Operations](../../alm-operations/) describes routine activities in ALM.
-* [Administration](../../alm-admin/) details operations performed only occasionally, for example, managing Roles or administering Workflow Templates.